The KIngdom at Work

 Two consequences, of direct relevance to the churches’ engagement with the world of work, spring from this.
 Firstly, if we are destined for a real existence in the New Earth, and if ‘things’, reconciled to God through Christ (Colossians 1: 15 – 20), are part of this, then our work, the things we do and make, the services we provide to people, have an eternal significance which imbues them with worth here and now.
 Secondly, if our salvation is something corporate, rather than just individual, then the interactions of the workplace have added and deeper significance.
 The people around us, the people we serve, may be people to whom that kingdom is drawing near and in whom it may already be taking root.

-My field of work is chaplaincy, and it has a dominantly pastoral emphasis.
+My field of work is chaplaincy, and it has a pastoral emphasis.
 Listening at times of crisis is valuable.
 However, there is wider dimension.
-It should be an ongoing ministry of affirmation and encouragement, helping people to see that what they are doing is (wherever it is) good in itself.
+It should be an ongoing ministry of affirmation and encouragement, helping people to see that, in most cases, their area of work is good in itself.
 It should help people appreciate their contribution to the group with whom they work, the people they serve and the wider society to which they contribute.
-Then they will more fully appreciate the service of other people and be encouraged to raise their eyes above individualism.
+This can lead to a fuller appreciation of the service of other people, And the contribution each individual makes to society and our well-being

 A chaplain is simply a representative presence in the workplace.
 All those who have grasped and been grasped by the good news of the kingdom need to share in this ministry of affirmation, encouragement and solidarity with those around them.
 In so doing, the kingdom at work will move forwards.